 And now, the best part.
 What is called Dry in Conegliano-Valdobbiadene Prosecco DOCG is a wine that contains 17 to… 32 grams of sugar per litre!
-Many examples available worldwide are oversweetened and slightly too much alcoholic.
+Many examples available worldwide are oversweetened and slightly too much alcohol.
 But let’s talk about the decent ones.
 Aromas of fresh citrus fruits and white peaches go along with green apples.
-The sugar doesn’t overwhelm your palate, but to moderate its sweetness, it is useful to serve it slightly cooler than its drier cousins, at around 6°C. This style is suitable for your experimental and spicy fusion quisine – try it for example with tarts, spicy Asian foods and Tex-Mex.
-Wineries such as La Tordera, Il Colle and Foss Marai produce top notch dry Proseccos in prestigious microapellation Cartizze DOCG.
+The sugar doesn’t overwhelm your palate, but to moderate its sweetness, it is useful to serve it slightly cooler than its drier cousins, at around 6°C. This style is suitable for your experimental and spicy fusion cuisine – try it for example with tarts, spicy Asian foods and Tex-Mex.
+Wineries such as La Tordera, Il Colle and Foss Marai produce top-notch dry Proseccos in prestigious microappellation Cartizze DOCG.

 Brut means dry, dry means actually sweet – words can be tricky in Italy.
 No matter what level of sugar they contain, the best expressions of Prosecco are well balanced by very good acidity and have adorable fruity and floral aromas, sometimes enriched by mineral notes.

-It’s not actually the latest news that more and more winemakers produce their Prosecco in more and more dry (English dry, not Italian dry) style.
+It’s not actually the latest news that more and more winemakers produce their Prosecco in more and drier (English dry, not Italian dry) style.
 Some of you might notice that many wine bars and fine restaurants want Prosecco to be versatile but definitely not too sweet.
-It’s absolutely OK for me, as I prefer bone dry versions of my fizz.
-On some labels we can find name Brut Nature.
-It means that we have the bone dry style of Prosecco with practically no sugar.
-Among the best, try theese:
+It’s absolutely OK for me, as I prefer bone-dry versions of my fizz.
+On some labels, we can find name Brut Nature.
+It means that we have the bone-dry style of Prosecco with practically no sugar.
+Among the best, try these:

 Want something different?
-Obvious choice for wine explorers may be Ruio Brut by Malibran.
-The wine is well known worldwide and represents more „wild” style of Prosecco.
-It’s aged with the lees in the bottle which results in quite different character of the wine.
-Fans of Méthode Traditionelle or Champenoise can also rejoice – few producers make succesful experiments with this technology.
+An obvious choice for wine explorers may be Ruio Brut by Malibran.
+The wine is well known worldwide and represents a more „wild” style of Prosecco.
+It’s aged with the lees in the bottle which results in a quite different character of the wine.
+Fans of Méthode Traditionelle or Champenoise can also rejoice – few producers make successful experiments with this technology.
 Quite rich, elegant and well balanced sparkling wine is Metodo Classico Numero 10 Brut by Valdo.